-Participation rights in the amount of €150,000,000 were issued in December 2009 and are held solely by J.P.
-Morgan Beteiligungs- und Verwaltungsgesellschaft mbH, Frankfurt am Main.
-These replaced the existing participation rights totalling €26,075,886, which were cancelled in accordance with the contract.
+Participation rights in the amount of € 150,000,000 were issued in December 2009 and are held solely by J.P.
+Morgan Beteiligungs- und Verwaltungsgesellschaft mbH, Frankfurt/Main.

 The contract has a maturity of 30 years, effective December 21, 2009, and can be terminated with notice of two years as at the end of the Bank's fiscal year, however, it may be so terminated for the first time with effect from the end of the financial year ending on or after the fifth anniversary of said date.